Izmail Fortress: Description

-Izmail Fortress was given the following description in 1899:
+Izmail Fortress was given the following description in 1899, documenting the fortress' condition under Russian control after the Treaty of Bucharest:

 The fortress of Izmail lies on the left bank of the Danube; its present circumference extends over 2,500 fathoms; it has 14 bastions, with only one on the Danube side covered in stone, the others are earthen, 2 batteries positioned along the Danube for horizontal action, it is surrounded by a glacis on the field side, 4 walls with stone prisons: of these, those from the north are called Hotin (Khotin/Khotyn), others from the north—Bender (Bendery), the third, from the east,—Kilia, and the fourth, towards the Danube,—Istanbul; 10 small wooden gates into the moat, 3 drawbridges, 5 barrier gates in the open pathway and 10 footholds.
 Inside the fortress, there are several state-owned buildings: a stone arsenal, 2 armories^{[de]}, a military prison, 4 guardhouses, 3 wings of soldiers' barracks, 2 wings of military hospitals, a lazaretto, 13 gunpowder magazines, a stone Turkish bathhouse occupied by artillery supplies, 40 dilapidated houses left over from the Turks, which house military officials, 2 Greek monasteries, one of which is the wooden monastery of the Dormition of the Mother of God, and another is of Saint Nicholas, 2 churches—one cathedral in the name of the Feast of the Cross, converted from a stone Turkish mosque, the other wooden Armenian in the name of Saint George; private buildings: 5 stone houses, 40 wooden houses, 20 wattle houses, 59 shops, 6 windmills, 12 root cellars, 9 pubs, 3 inns, 1 bathhouse, 1 forge.

 Izmail Fortress, lying on the very border of the Russian Empire opposite the rather large island of Izmail Chatal (Çatal), along which the road to the Turkish fortress of Tulcea runs, could be useful for preventing enemy landings, for covering the Russian Danube flotilla [ru] and for ensuring trade.